onehouseinc/LakeView/README.md

 ### Option 2a: Download JAR to Push Metadata

-1. Download the latest stable release JAR from the [release's page](https://github.com/onehouseinc/LakeView/releases/).
-For example, latest jar version is 0.14.0.
+1. Download the metadata extractor JAR from the [releases page](https://github.com/onehouseinc/LakeView/releases/).
+Here is an example for downloading version 0.14.0 of the JAR:
   ```BASH
   curl -o /tmp/LakeView-release-v0.14.0-all.jar \
     https://github.com/onehouseinc/LakeView/releases/download/prod-34/LakeView-release-v0.14.0-all.jar
   ```
+1. Download the Push Model configuration file from the Onehouse console, then fill in the configurations.
-1. Copy the `lakeview_conf.yaml` content (mentioned in `YAML Configuration File Structure` step), then update all the details accordingly.
-You can pass this configuration content as string or file to the jar.
+1. Run the JAR to push your data to LakeView.
+Pass the configuration file as string or file to the JAR.
-< TODO - FIX THIS ^ >
-1. Run the LakeView using JAR.

-Example running in AWS Glue:
+**Example running in AWS Glue:**
-1. Upload the above downloaded LakeView jar file to a S3 location, this has to be accessible via an IAM role used by the Glue job.
+1. Upload your downloaded LakeView JAR file to an Amazon S3 location accessible via an IAM role used by the Glue job.
 1. Configure the Glue Job details.
    * Set up the IAM role to be used by glue. **Note**: This role should be able to access the JAR file from S3 and also to the base paths mentioned in the config.
    * Under `Advanced properties > Libraries`, specify the JAR's S3 location in `Python library path` & `Dependent JARs path` fields.
-1. Create a glue job with a script.
+1. Create a Glue job with a script.
 Please find a sample script to be used in Glue below.
 Here, the config.yaml is embedded as part of the script itself.
 This is a minified version of the same config.yaml file.
-Please update the parameters like `PROJECT_ID`, `API_KEY`, `API_SECRET`, `USER_ID`, `REGION`, `LAKE_NAME`, `DATABASE_NAME`, `BASE_PATH_1`, `BASE_PATH_2` etc. in the config.
+Please update the parameters like `PROJECT_ID`, `API_KEY`, `API_SECRET`, `USER_ID`, `REGION`, `LAKE_NAME`, `DATABASE_NAME`, `BASE_PATH_1`, `BASE_PATH_2`, etc. in the config.
 ```python
 import pyspark
 import pyspark.sql.types as T